-And the lexical entry for the English marker of the synthetic comparative is identical to that the Czech -š- marker (see (8b) above).
+And the lexical entry for the English marker of the synthetic comparative is identical to that the Czech -š- marker (see (11b) above).

-(13) $$[{C2P} C2] \Leftrightarrow /-er/$$
+(16) $$[C{2P} C{2}] \Leftrightarrow /-er/$$

 However, when we look at English comparatives with more, the parallel with Czech breaks down.
 While Czech marks the comparative entirely suffixally, English more occurs to the left of the adjective.
-In the following section, we investigate the reason for this difference in the light of the theory of PRE vs POST marking proposed in Starke (to appear).
+In the following section, we investigate the reason for this difference in the light of the theory of PRE vs POST marking proposed in Starke (2018).
 The examination of this question will naturally lead to a further probe into the internal structure of more in section 4.

-3 PRE vs POST
+3. PRE vs POST

 As we saw in the previous section, the Czech comparative has exclusive POST marking: it is to the right of the stem (i.e. suffixal), and displays mirror principle ordering with respect to the underlying functional sequence.
 PRE marking, in contrast, involves functional material to the left of the stem, whose ordering reflects the underlying order of the functional sequence.
-Starke (to appear) suggestst that this difference reflects two modes of combination, Merge-F and Merge-XP.
+Starke (2018) suggests that this difference reflects two modes of combination, Merge-F and Merge-XP.
 POST marking involves exclusively Merge-F, whereas PRE marking involves both Merge-F and Merge-XP.
 Let us show how this works with an abstract example.
 Consider first a tree resulting from Merge-F:

 After each Merge step, the lexicon is consulted for a spellout.
 If no suitable lexical entry is found, spellout-driven movement will apply to create a structure that can be spelled out.
-This follows from the formulation of the spellout algorithm, a preliminary and incomplete version of which we provide in (15):
+This follows from the formulation of the spellout algorithm, a preliminary and incomplete version of which we provide in (18):

-- (15) Merge F and
+(18) Merge F and

 - a.
-Spell out FP
+Spell out FP - b.

-- b.
 If (a) fails, move the (spec of the) complement of F, and retry (a)

-Suppose that in the derivation of (14), spellout according to (15a) succeeds until the derivation reaches ZP.
-Then, at the merger of K1, (15a) fails and (15b) applies, moving ZP (in successive steps) to the spec of K3P.4 This will result in POST marking, as indicated in (16):
+Suppose that in the derivation of (17), spellout according to (18a) succeeds until the derivation reaches ZP.
+Then, at the merger of K1, spellout fails and movement applies, moving ZP (in successive steps) to the spec of K3P.3 This will result in POST marking, as indicated in (19):